 As soon as you have gathered and analysed your data, you can start to write up the findings chapter of your dissertation paper, which is your chance to report the most notable findings of your research work and relate them to research hypothesis or research questions as set out in the introduction chapter of dissertation.

-You will be required to separately report the findings of your study before moving onto the discussion chapter of your dissertation is based on collection of primary data or experimental work.
-However, it is important to note that you may not be required to have an independent findings chapter at all if your dissertation is purely descriptive in nature, and focuses on the analysis of cases studies or interpretation of texts.
+However, you may not be required to have an independent findings chapter at all if your dissertation is purely descriptive in nature, and focuses on the analysis of cases studies or interpretation of texts.

 Always report the findings of your research in the past tense.